jaychav/hamster/README.md

 # hamster
 Quick computer vision app that replaces round objects in photos with a round hamster.
+Written with help from fellow Mudder Kelvin J. at kjamison@g.hmc.edu as a capstone project for HMC course Computer Science for Inquiry

 ## File information: